Contact Us Today (424) 372-3112

 Lack of a direct step to commit the crime defense

-Again, recall the “direct step” discussed above where the prosecutor has the burden of proof to show you committed an act of furtherance of the attempted crime.
+Again, recall the “direct step” discussed above, where the prosecutor has the burden of proof to show you committed an act of furtherance of the attempted crime.
 Planning to commit a crime is not sufficient for a conviction.
 In fact, even preparing is not enough.

-If you are accused of any type of an attempted crime, call our Los Angeles criminal defense lawyers to review the case and options.
+If you are accused of any type of attempted crime, call our Los Angeles criminal defense lawyers to review the case and options.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced lawyers and a record of success.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.